 Alternatively, if there are enough among the generation who retain their Republican identification and their fairly left-leaning ideas along with it, you could see a GOP being pushed to the left by that constituency.

-But I can say definitively and confidently that Generation Z is not the most conservative generation.
+I have no idea what to expect, but I can say definitively and confidently that Generation Z is not the most conservative generation.

 And even if it's not as liberal as some like to imagine, it's entirely possible that labels mean a different thing to Gen Z than people like Alex want to realize.

-His brand of conservatism is not popular among anyone except maybe the silent generation who's still alive.
+His brand of conservatism is not popular among anyone, except maybe the silent generation who's still alive.

 Regardless of party affiliation, there's going to be a difference in perspective from the baby boomer generation who knows they're going out real soon and Gen Z who knows that when they're 50, they're going to be dying in a giant hellscape earth.